IBCNServices/lab-kappa-docs/setup-windows.md

-# GDV & DevOps installation manual for Windows
+# General installation manual for Windows

 These courses use Docker Desktop on Windows.
 This is the recommended and most powerful way to run Docker on Windows, but it requires Hyper-V; the Microsoft virtualization hypervisor.
 As of writing this, VirtualBox still does not fully support Hyper-V, so **VirtualBox will not work anymore** after running these instructions.
 Other courses of Industrieel Ingenieur Informatica will use VMWare to run virtual machines, because that supports Hyper-V.